aws4embeddedlinux/meta-aws/recipes-iot/aws-iot-greengrass/README.md

 * `greengrass-bin`: This installs Greengrass v2 without a configuration file.
 This can be used if you plan to add logic to configure Greengrass when the device runs for the first time
 * `greengrass-bin-demo`: This installs Greengrass v2 and configures it to run using the provided certificates and configs.
 Use this if you want the image to be specific to a device, or to get started quickly.

-If you want to use a version of greengrass that is not the latest, you can provide `PREFERRED_VERSION_greengrass-bin` and `PREFERRED_VERSION_greengrass-bin-demo` (if used) to use latest.

 ### Add systemd

 Greengrass v2 runs more elegantly using systemd.
 Add this to your